 - Do note that these options are not program-specific; rather they are only valid for an open presentation.
 You can choose which presentation these options apply to by clicking the drop-down list highlighted in red within Figure 6.

-- Set Default target output to: Specify the pixels per inch for the pictures.
-This option is explained in our Set Document Resolution in PowerPoint 2013 for Windows tutorial.
+- Default resolution: Specify the pixels per inch for the pictures.
+This option is explained in our Set Document Resolution in PowerPoint 2016 for Windows tutorial.

 - Properties follow chart data point for current presentation: Similar to the above option, but applies just to the active presentation selected within the Current presentation selection box.